Low-lying zeros of L-functions for Quaternion Algebras: Groundwork

 ending the generalization of the result of Rudnick and Sarnak.

 \textit{Remark.} Two different objects are deliberately denoted by $\pi$ in the proof above, namely an automorphic representation and the pythagorean constant.
-Certain that no confusion could arise, we preferred to stick with the long lasting tradition of both notations.
+Convinced that no confusion should arise, we preferred to stick with the long lasting tradition of both notations.